JimmyRouter/bot_parser/readme.md

 Features
 Price Parsing: Collects prices from specified websites by loading them using Selenium WebDriver.

-Asynchronous Execution: Handles multiple sites concurrently using asyncio.

-Database Management: Stores parsed sites and their data in an SQLite database.

 Headless Browsing: Runs the Selenium WebDriver in headless mode to avoid opening a browser window.

 Requirements: